The C.A.R.E Center

 The interview is recorded with the intention of minimizing the number of times the child is interviewed.
 The recording will be used in the child abuse investigation and may be played in court in place of the child testifying directly about the allegations.

 While the child is being interviewed, non-offending caregivers meet with a family advocate, a person who provides help and support during and after the visit.
 The family advocate helps families find counselors, doctors, and other professionals to make the recovery process easier.
 Caregivers may not watch the interview.

 A medical professional who specializes in working with children who are suspected victims of abuse provides on-site forensic medical evaluations.

 After the interview, members of the investigative team meet with the caregivers to answer questions, talk about concerns and explain what will happen next.

 Information gathered from a child’s forensic interview is provided to law enforcement.

 How does the children advocacy center model work?

 Community partners who collaborate with The C.A.R.E.
 Center include:

-The Waukesha County District Attorney’s Office, Children's Hospital of Wisconsin, The Women's Center, Waukesha County Department of Health and Human Services, Pro Health Care, Waukesha County law enforcement departments, and Family Service.
+The Waukesha County District Attorney’s Office, Children's Wisconsin, The Women's Center, Waukesha County Department of Health and Human Services, Pro Health Care, Waukesha County law enforcement departments, and Family Service.